bsbbs/Noise/README.md

 ## Hardware and Software Requirements

-The 'R' code was developped with [R 4.3.3](https://www.r-project.org/#!).
-Excution of the 'R' code requires only a standard computer with enough RAM.
+The `R` code was developped with [R 4.3.3](https://www.r-project.org/#!).
+Excution of the `R` code requires only a standard computer with enough RAM.
 For minimal performance, this will be a computer with about 2 GB of RAM.

-The 'Matlab' code was developped with GPU parallel computation.
+The `Matlab` code was developped with GPU parallel computation.
 For optimal performance, we recommend a computer with a graphic card.
 The code was developped on a Windows-11 laptop with the following specs:

 RAM: 16.0 GB
 CPU: Intel(R) Core(TM) i7-10870H CPU @ 2.20GHz